Avi241/ROS_Workshop_2/README.md

 - Basic knowledge of Linux commands
 - Ubuntu (preferably 18.04 or 20.04)
-- ROS Noetic installed on your machine
+- ROS melodic installed on your machine

 ## Workshop Outline